whisp-r/mhp1-mhp2-010-quest-templates/README.md

-Thank you very much grender for translating these from chinese (couldnt find github link but this was in his bio):
+Thank you very much grender for translating these from chinese (couldnt find github link but this was in his bio)

 Want to support my work?
 https://ko-fi.com/grender